iorchard/burrito_docs/source/install/install_powerflex.rst

 Burrito platform.
 PFMP will be installed as virtual machines on KVM hypervisor node.

-So you must have at least four available machines - 3 PFSP and 1 PFMP.
+So you must have at least four available machines - 3 PFSPs and 1 PFMP.

 Reference hardware spec.
 -------------------------